consumerio/old-consumernotebook-blog/posts/2012-02-23-must-have-python-programming-books.rst

 ==========================================================
-Comparison: 8 Books That Will Teach You Python Programming
+Guide: 8 Books That Will Teach You Python Programming
 ==========================================================

 :author: Daniel Greenfeld
 :date: 2012-02-23 20:40
-:tags: Consumer Notebook
+:tags: Python, programming
-:category: Product Comparisons
+:category: Buying Guides

 Want a a career that promises work for the rest of your life?
 Then become a software developer.
 In order to do that, you need to learn a language.
 My language preference is Python.
 Python is easy to pick up and yet powerful enough to have been chosen by Google, NASA, and other organizations.